-Students are also required to complete a minimum of one internship or apprenticeship in their respective field and also by taking ART 491 Internship in Art & Visual Communication, in their respective career field prior to graduation.
+Students are also required to complete an internship or apprenticeship in their respective field by taking ART 491 Internship in Art & Visual Communication, in their respective career field prior to meet requirements for graduation.
 It is highly suggested students complete at least two (2) or more professional internship experiences prior to graduation.
 Students will work closely with VCDMA Internship Coordinator and BSU Career Services Office, to identify internship and future employment opportunities.
-Successfully passing the courses ART 498 and ART 491 are mandatory requirements for graduation.
+Please Note: Successfully passing ART 498 & ART 491 are requirements for graduation.